Axeland/scroll_plast/README.md

 This repository contains a Python-based simulation of a critical component in a cross-chain bridge: the event listener.
 This component, often run by relayers or validators, is responsible for monitoring events on a source blockchain and triggering corresponding actions on a destination blockchain.

-This script is designed to be a robust, well-architected example that demonstrates best practices in building decentralized system components, including configuration management, modular design, error handling, and interaction with external services.
+This simulation is designed as a robust, well-architected example that demonstrates best practices in building decentralized system components, including configuration management, modular design, error handling, and interaction with external services.

 ## Concept

 In a typical cross-chain bridge, a user locks or deposits assets (like ETH or ERC20 tokens) into a smart contract on a source chain (e.g., Ethereum).
-This action emits an event, such as `DepositMade`.
+This action emits an on-chain event, such as `DepositMade`.

 An off-chain service, the **Event Listener**, must securely and reliably detect this event.
 Upon detection, it validates the event data and triggers a transaction on the destination chain (e.g., Scroll, Polygon) to mint a corresponding wrapped token (e.g., WETH) for the user.
 This ensures that assets are represented 1:1 across chains.

-`scroll_plast` simulates this off-chain listener, providing the core logic to watch, process, and relay these critical events.
+`ScrollPlast` simulates this off-chain listener, providing the core logic to watch, process, and relay these critical events.

 ## Code Architecture

 The script is designed with a clear separation of concerns, organized into several main classes:

 -   **`ConfigManager`**: Responsible for loading and validating all necessary configurations from a `.env` file.
 This includes RPC endpoints, private keys, contract addresses, and API keys.
 This keeps sensitive data and settings out of the main codebase.

 -   **`BlockchainConnector`**: An abstraction layer over the `web3.py` library.
 It handles all direct interactions with the blockchain nodes, such as creating web3 instances, connecting to RPCs, instantiating contract objects, and, most importantly, building, signing, and sending transactions with proper nonce management and error handling.

 -   **`TransactionProcessor`**: This class contains the business logic for what to do when an event is detected.
 It receives event data, validates it, constructs the appropriate function call for the destination contract (e.g., `mint()`), fetches an optimal gas price from an external API, and uses the `BlockchainConnector` to execute the transaction.

 -   **`BridgeEventListener`**: The main orchestrator.
 It uses the `BlockchainConnector` to connect to the source chain and continuously polls for new `DepositMade` events from the bridge contract.
 When an event is found, it passes the data to the `TransactionProcessor` to be handled.

 ### System Flow Diagram